 The third route is intended to be used for moving images located on the AcuoMed deep-level tape archive at the hospital to the clinic view station and AcuoMed Server local cache in a single operation.
-This might be required, for example, by HIS/RIS scheduled studies, or by a doctor wishing to view historical patient information.
-To do this, the images are moved back to the AcuoMed Server at the clinic which routes them to the appropriate destinations (for additional information, refer to the topic Configure the Deep-End AcuoMed Server on page 167).
+For example, this might be required by HIS/RIS scheduled studies, or by a doctor wishing to view historical patient information.
+To do this, the images are moved back to the AcuoMed Server at the clinic which routes them to the appropriate destinations.
+For additional information, refer to the topic Configure the Deep-End AcuoMed Server on page 188).

-Configuring the third route to the move destinations (view station and local cache) involves specifying a route definition, setting up an AcuoMed DICOM database destination to the local cache, and setting up an external DICOM device destination to the view station (see callout C5 in Figure 40).
+Configuring the third route to the move destinations, the view station and the local cache, involves specifying a route definition, setting up an AcuoMed DICOM database destination to the local cache, and setting up an external DICOM device destination to the view station (see callout C5 in Figure 40).